 Represents a rectangular 2D area detector.

 The detector collects xrd_simulator.scattering_unit.ScatteringUnit during diffraction from a xrd_simulator.polycrystal.Polycrystal.
-The detector implements various rendering of the scattering as 2D pixelated images.
+The detector implements various rendering of the scattering as 2D pixelated frames.
 The detector geometry is described by specifying the locations of three detector corners.
 The detector is described in the laboratory coordinate system.

 pixel_size_z[source]